 Standard 1 students can undertake an optional HSC examination which will contribute to the student's ATAR.
-Standard 1 students who want an ATAR will not be able to include any other Category B units and will need at least 8 units of Category A courses.

 Students who do not sit for the Standard 1 HSC Examination must satisfactorily complete the internally assessed course to fulfil Mathematics pattern-of-study requirements for the Higher School Certificate, but they are not eligible for the calculation of an ATAR.